 Where is same-sex marriage legal?

-In Mexico, same-sex marriage is available in the Federal District (Mexico City) and in the states of Oaxaca and Quintana Roo.
+In Mexico, same-sex marriage is available in the Federal District (Mexico City) and -- for some couples who filed legal cases -- in the states of Chihuahua, Oaxaca, Quintana Roo and Yucatán.
 The marriages are recognized nationwide by Supreme Court order.
 Mexico has 31 states.

 In Colombia, a handful of same-sex couples have managed to get married since September 2013, but the situation remains fluid.
 Latest here.

 In Australia, same-sex couples were able to marry in the Australian Capital Territory from Dec.
 7, 2013, to Dec.
 12, 2013, under a special "same-sex marriage" law the territory enacted.
 On Dec.
 12, Australia's High Court invalidated the law and the marriages, pointing out that marriage is a matter of federal law in Australia.

 In the United States, same-sex marriage is legal in Massachusetts (2004), California (2008 for four months, then 2013 seemingly for good), Connecticut (2008), Vermont (2009), Iowa (2009), New Hampshire (2010), Washington, D.C.
 (2010), New York (2011), Maine (2012), Maryland (2012), Washington (2012), Delaware (2013), Rhode Island (2013), Minnesota (2013), New Jersey (2013), Hawaii (2013) and Illinois (starting June 1, 2014).
 The U.S. has 50 states.